21st Annual GFSS Symposium - EVERYTHING OLD IS NEW AGAIN

 Deborah Ng is a Public Health Inspector for Wellington-Dufferin-Guelph Public Health.
 She has had diverse inspection and regulatory experience in food safety, water safety, and infection control across Ontario since 2018 with Haliburton, Kawartha, Pine Ridge District Health Unit and Porcupine Health Unit.
 Passionate about public health and fascinated by technological innovation, she hopes to help guide imaginative ideas through grounded food safety principles.
 She holds a BASc in Environmental Health from Toronto Metropolitan University, and a B.Sc in Health Studies from University of Waterloo.

-From Snacks to Smoothies and Pop to Pizza; Addressing Risk Through The Evolution of Vending Machines
+From Snacks to Smoothies and Pop to Pizza; Addressing Risk Through the Evolution of Vending Machines

 In this brief yet insightful session, we’ll explore the evolution of vending machines from basic snack dispensers to advanced culinary devices, highlighting the emerging food safety challenges.
 Public health inspectors play a key role in ensuring the safety of these machines.
 We’ll cover essential mitigation strategies and provide practical risk assessment considerations that inspectors can use to address food safety in modern vending operations.

-Lynn McMullen, Professor
+Lynn McMullen, Professor Emerita, University of Alberta

 Our Moderators:

-Guelph Research and Development Centre, Agriculture and Agri-Food Canada and
+Hany Anany, Research Scientist Guelph Research and Development Centre, Agriculture and Agri-Food Canada and GFSS Organizing Committee Member

 Brendan Dougherty, Senior Epidemiologist